madebyafox/SGC-X/DATA/1_raw_data/6_2022_summer/log.md

 ## WRANGLE

+### 08/02/22 WRANGLE DOWN FROM SERVER
+- DOWNLOAD from server to local file (179 entries in server side collection)
+- LOCAL file is 80MB nearing github file size limit; so delete server data and run ss2 separantely

+>> mongoexport --uri mongodb+srv://expadmin:thirdyear@2ypdb-s3-beh.2ugwr.mongodb.net/2ypdb-s3-beh --collection entries --type JSON --out su22_session1.json

+- now that this file is checked on (and previously loaded on IMAC to analyze_SGCXSU22 db), I drop all entries from server

 ### 08/02/22 WRANGLE 4A on IMAC
 - leave all data on server
 - download complete file from server